CSRG-Group/dcs-notes.github.io/cs132/part2.md

-## Three State Logic
+# Three State Logic

 ![image-20201020100526365](part2.assets/image-20201020100526365.png)

-**Why would we want to do this?** To make sure we can provide communications between logical subsystems.
+**Why would we want to do this?** To make sure we can provide communications between logical subsystems in an efficient way (by sharing buses).